Noise Sensitivity –The Challenges of Living With Hyperacusis

 Recruitment – is when there is an increased perception of noise sensitivity when someone is suffering from a type of hearing loss where they cannot hear certain pitches but can hear others.
 Which is perceived as too quiet to dramatically loud.

-Treatments And Support For Noise Sensitivity Issues
+Tips And Support For Noise Sensitivity Issues

 Ear Plugs or Ear Phones: For most types of noise sensitivity challenges recommendations are that ear plugs should not be relied on for day to day living.
 As there is suggestions that in the long run this may reduce tolerance to every day sounds.
 But it certainly would depend on the type and degree of noise sensitivity.
 I personally do not use ear plugs in my home doing most tasks.
 But because my noise sensitivity triggers severe balance challenges and a violent movement disorder.
 I choose to use ear phones outside otherwise I have very limited control over my bodily movements.